Children's rights in impact assessments

-The Principles call on businesses to identify and assess any actual or potential adverse child rights impacts they may be involved in, either through their own activities or as a result of business relationships.
+The Principles call on businesses to identify and assess any actual or potential adverse child rights impacts they may be involved in either directly or indirectly, either through their own activities or as a result of business relationships.
 This is a key element of implementing their corporate responsibility to respect.
-The assessment process can also identify important opportunities to support children’s rights, enabling the business to go beyond the avoidance of adverse impacts and take additional steps to support governments, local communities, civil society and young people on urgent actions needed to fulfil the rights of children.
+The assessment process can also help companies to identify important opportunities to support children’s rights, enabling the business to go beyond the avoidance of adverse impacts and take additional steps that may involve collaboration with governments, local communities, civil society and young people on urgent actions needed to fulfil the rights of children.

 Children's Rights in Impact Assessments